-The company has an Actuarial Function Policy whose last review was approved by the Board of Directors on September 29, 2020, which describes the Actuarial Function in the Company.
+The Solunion Group has an Actuarial Function Policy whose last review was approved by the Board of Directors on 29th September 2020, which describes the Actuarial Function in the Company.

-The actuarial area coordinates mathematical, actuarial, statistical, and financial calculations used to specify technical provisions for the calculation of capital requirements of insurance companies, which contributes to achieving technical results and the Company's desired solvency levels.
+The Actuarial Area coordinates mathematical, actuarial, statistical, and financial calculations used to specify technical provisions for the calculation of Capital requirements of insurance companies, which contributes to achieving technical results and the Company's desired solvency levels.
 The Actuarial Area also prepares and fosters the use of predictive models in functional areas of insurance entities.
 The Actuarial Area has members with the sufficient qualifications, training and experience for satisfactory performance of their duties.
-Additionally, it will take appropriate measures to deal with possible conflicts of interest if additional tasks or activities are added to the current tasks and activities of the actuarial function.
+Additionally, it will take appropriate measures to deal with possible conflicts of interest if additional tasks or activities are added to the current tasks and activities of the Actuarial Function.

-Responsibility for the performance of actuarial quantifications and for other predictive models lies directly with the Company.
+Responsibility for the performance of actuarial quantifications and for other predictive models lies directly with the business units.
 They will also prepare technical documentation related to these evaluations.

-The Group's actuarial area will set principles and general guidelines for action taking account of best statistical and actuarial practices for the Group for the purpose of coordinating and achieving uniformity in guidelines for actuarial calculations.
+The Group's Actuarial Area will set principles and general guidelines for action taking account of best statistical and actuarial practices for the Group for the purpose of coordinating and achieving uniformity in guidelines for actuarial calculations.

-The Group's actuarial area oversees compliance with general principles and guidelines in actuarial evaluations.
+The Group's Actuarial Area oversees compliance with general principles and guidelines in actuarial evaluations.
 The Group's actuarial area will foster corrective actions in cases where irregularities are detected in certain quantifications, or its general guidelines have not been followed.
-It will also provide support to the actuarial or financial area of the Company to assist them in fulfilling their responsibilities.
+It will also provide support to the actuarial or financial area of the business units to assist them in fulfilling their responsibilities.

-The person responsible for the Actuarial Function shall submit a report annually to the Actuarial and Reserves Committee, which shall send it to the Management Committee and the Board of Directors in turn.
+The Corporate Head of the Actuarial Function shall submit a report annually to the Actuarial and Reserves Committee, which shall send it to the Management Committee and the Board of Directors in turn.

 This document will refer to the tasks developed, the adequacy of the level of technical provisions and also express an opinion on the Commercial Underwriting Policy, Risk Underwriting Policy and Reinsurance Policy.
 In case deficiencies are detected, the report will include recommendations on how they can be solved, including a timetable setting down when they need to be corrected.